The disappearance of MH370 ..... a fictional background

 A fictional scenario

-"Can it be done?" said a booming voice emanating from the far end of the room.
+"Can it be done?" says a booming voice emanating from the far end of the room.

-With his head down, Matt nodded in affirmation whilst prizing open the laptop screen on the lectern before him.
-Next to him stood Suzie Way, the company's media liaison.
+With his head once again lowered, Matt returns to prizing open the laptop screen on the lectern before him.
+Next to him stands twenty four year old Suzie Way, the company's media liaison VP.

-"This job's worth five million Matt, so give it your best shot," she whispered to him, before taking her seat with the others.
+"This job's worth five million Matt, so give it your best shot," she whispers to him, before taking her seat with the others.

-Matt stood on a slightly raised podium before a projection screen with his laptop opened in front of him.
-He held the wooded edges of the lectern tightly and looked out into the darkened space of the small, windowless, meeting room.
-His hands were sweating.
+Matt stands on the slightly raised podium before a projection screen, his laptop opened in front of him.
+He holds the wooded edges of the lectern tightly and looks out into the darkened space of the small, windowless, meeting room.
+His hands are sweating.

-Through thickish glasses Matt distinguished the outline of a table, and that of four figures seated in the gloom.
+Through thickish glasses Matt distinguishes the outline of a table, and that of four figures seated in the gloom.
 Only one was familiar - the diminutive Suzie.
-The rest were men, suitably attired in uniforms and high-priced suits of black and grey.
+The rest are elderly men, suitably attired in uniforms and high-priced suits of black and grey.

-"Thank God," he thought to himself, whilst staring at the back wall and intermittently at Suzie.
+"Thank God," he thinks to himself, whilst staring at the back wall and intermittently at Suzie.

-The first outline Matt saw, to his right and closest to the lectern, was, according to notes handed him as he entered the room, Senator Bill Jackman, Democrat for Urbane and the local member, if you could call him that.
-He was responsible for the continued government support of the air force base at Endover.
-It employed some 1,500 personnel and generated millions of dollars for the local economy annually.
-Jackman didn't want to loose any of that, and therefore kept a tight reign on the base's activities, as much as the military would allow.
-Two way pandering had its advantages, and the military was okay with this, for they knew who was ultimately in control, and it wasn't the senator.
-Jackman needed them more than they him.
+The first outline Matt distinguishes, to his right and closest to the lectern, is, according to notes handed him as he entered the room, Senator Bill Jackman, Democrat for Urbane and the local member, if you could call him that.
+Jackman is responsible for the continued government support of the air force base at Endover.
+It employs some 1,500 personnel and generates millions of dollars for the local economy annually.
+Jackman does not want to loose any of that, and therefore keeps a tight reign on the base's activities, as much as the military will allow.
+Two-way pandering has its advantages, and the generals are okay with this, for they know who is ultimately in control, and it isn't the senator.
+Jackman needs them more than they him.

-Next to Jackman, and at the far end of the table, was Lieutenant Colonel Clive Headland of the Air Force Special Operations Unit, also based at Endover.
-He was chairing the meeting, and the origin of the rather aggressive voice telling him to get on with it.
-Headland was keen to present an image of strength whilst in the presence of the senator, and the young nerdy scientist on stage was a perfect foil for that.
+Next to Jackman, and at the far end of the table, sits Lieutenant Colonel Clive Headland of the Air Force Special Operations Unit, also based at Endover.
+He chairs the meeting, and is the origin of the rather aggressive voice telling him to get on with it.
+Headland is keen to present an image of strength whilst in the presence of the senator, and the young nerdy scientist on stage is a perfect foil for that.

-On the opposite side of the table, to Matt's left, was Jack McLeod, head of Thrust Electronics.
-McLeod was tight with Headland - they golfed together every Saturday morning when free.
-The numerous black ops programs they had participated in for some three decades brought a lot of cash into the base and business.
-It primarily involved the back-engineering of alien technologies and exotic weaponry for air to ground delivery.
-McLeod, like Headland, was an elderly man, in his late sixties and with a whitish, fulsome head of hair.
-His friend was bald.
-Today the businessman's dark, silver-coated glasses reflected the light of the projection screen, for a moment distracting Matt from the task ahead.
-McLeod coughed irregularly, evidence of a smoking habit and perhaps long-term association with toxic materials.
-At least, that's what was going through Matt's mind as he scanned the room.
+On the opposite side of the table, to Matt's left, is Jack McLeod, head of Thrust Electronics.
+McLeod is tight with Headland - they golf together every Saturday morning, when free.
+The numerous black ops programs they have participated in for some three decades brings a lot of cash into the base and business.
+It primarily involves the back-engineering of alien technologies and exotic weaponry for air to ground delivery by the Air Force and Navy.
+McLeod, like Headland, is an elderly man, in his late sixties and with a whitish, fulsome head of hair.
+His friend is bald.
+Today the businessman's dark, silver-coated glasses reflect the light of the projection screen, for a moment distracting Matt from the task ahead.
+McLeod coughs irregularly, evidence of a smoking habit and perhaps long-term association with toxic materials.
+At least, that's what is going through Matt's mind as he initially scans the room.

-Next to McLeod, and also close to the stage, was Suzie Way, head of media and corporate relations with Solnare Security Solutions.
-Matt worked closely with Suzie.
-Solnare was one of the few corporations deeply embedded into the military operations at Endover and the work of the Special Operations Unit.
-In her early thirties, black-haired and with a killer smile, Suzie was the attractive front face of the company's Urbane operations, whilst Matt was the strategic analyst and problem solver - a veritable walking computer.
-Both had above top secret security clearances, at least for this project anyway.
+Next to McLeod, and also close to the stage, is Suzie Way, head of media and corporate relations with Solnare Security Solutions.
+Matt works closely with Suzie.
+Solnare is one of the few corporations deeply embedded into the military operations at Endover and the work of the Special Operations Unit.
+In her early thirties, black-haired and with a killer smile, Suzie is the attractive front face of the company's Urbane operations, whilst Matt complements her as their strategic analyst and problem solver - a veritable walking computer.
+Both have above top secret security clearances, at least for this project.

-In the far corner of the room, seated on a chair, was another person, perhaps in their forties.
-Matt could not readily distinguish any further detail due to his poor eyesight - "I really need some decent bifocals," he thought to himself - and the low light.
-Dressed rather casually in black pants and a tweed top, the figure was not listed on the meeting agenda papers, and appeared to have slipped in by a back door just as the meeting was about to start, thereby escaping any opportunity for personal introductions.
-Matt could only assume that they were connected with one of the security agencies, or the mysterious group ultimately responsible for the operation.
-The individual did not utter a word during the presentation, or engage with anyone else in the room.
-They were similarly ignored by the others.
+In the far corner of the room, seated on a chair, is a man in his forties.
+Matt cannot readily distinguish any further detail due to his poor eyesight and the low light level.
+"I really need some decent bifocals," he thinks to himself.
+Dressed rather casually in black pants and a tweed top, the figure is not listed on the meeting agenda papers, and appears to have slipped in by a back door just as the meeting is about to begin, thereby escaping any opportunity for a personal introduction.
+Matt can only assume that he is connected with one of the security agencies, or the mysterious group ultimately responsible for the operation.
+The man does not utter a word during the presentation, or engage with anyone else in the room.
+He is similarly ignored by the others.

-Matt finished his room scan, and turned to Suzie for the signal.
-She gave him a nod and smile.
-He started his presentation.
+Matt finishes his room scan, and turns to Suzie for a signal.
+She gives him a nod and smile.
+He begins the presentation.

-"Thank you, Senator, Colonel, Mr. McLeod," said Matt with a slight quiver, focussing on the figure at the far end of the table.
+"Thank you, Senator, Colonel, Mr. McLeod," says Matt with a slight quiver in his voice, focussing on the figure at the far end of the table.

-Matt felt the sweat trickle down his brow.
-He clicked on the mouse and pointer in his hand and an image of a jet airliner appeared on the screen.
-It's livery was blue, red and white, with the words Malaysia prominent on the fuselage.
+Matt feels the sweat trickle down his brow.
+He clicks on the mouse and pointer in his hand and an image of a jet airliner appears on the screen.
+It's livery is blue, red and white, with the words Malaysia displayed prominent on the fuselage.

 "As you all know, we have a national security threat confronting us, and it requires an urgent solution.
 Our options, however, are limited."

-He could see heads nod and hear the sound of general agreement.
+Matt observes heads nod and hears the sound of general agreement.

-"See this aircraft - we need to take it down," said Matt, pointing to the screen.
+"We need to take down the aircraft on the screen," says Matt, pointing to the screen.

-"What do you mean?" interjected Senator Jackman.
+"What do you mean?" interjects Senator Jackman.
 "I thought we were just dealing with a matter of industrial espionage, and some rogue defectors?"

 "Correct, senator.
-But they will be on this aircraft and we need to make it disappear.
+But they will be on this aircraft, and we need to make it disappear.
 Completely.
-No radar traces; no transponder signals; no debris field - on land or at sea; no bodies; nothing," Matt responded, pulling up his next image - a schematic of the plane.
+No radar traces; no transponder signals; no debris field - on land or at sea; no bodies; nothing," Matt responds, pulling up his next image - a schematic of the plane.

 "This is a Malaysian Airlines Boeing 777.
-It is almost the size of a jumbo jet, and therefore to make it simply disappear is no small task.
-We cannot have it crash in a populated area, or be shot out of the sky and dispersed into a million pieces of evidence.
+It is almost the size of a jumbo jet, and therefore to make it simply disappear is no easy task.
+However, we do have the technologies to do precisely that.
+We cannot have a large commercial airliner with hundreds of people on board crash in a populated area, or be shot out of the sky and dispersed into a million pieces of evidence.
 We need to be smarter, and utilise some methods which have proven useful in such circumstances.
-The risks of failure are many, but we are confident we can pull it off.
-We are also aware that there will be collateral damage, but have been assure this is acceptable if it means the success of the mission."
+There will be collateral damage, but we have been assure this is acceptable if it means the success of the mission."

-Matt moved away from the lectern, to the opposite side of the stage.
-He took a deep breath and continued.
+Matt moves away from the lectern, to the opposite side of the stage.
+He takes a deep breath and continues.

-"Solnare Security Solutions has worked closely with Thrust Electronics and the Air Force Special Operations Unit, plus of course American security services, both military and governmental, as in the CIA, to develop a solution to this problem.
-Together, and over the last three months since we were initially made aware of the situation and brought on board as a partner, we have developed what we believe will be a workable scenario, with a number of alternate inbuilt contingencies should various elements not go according to plan.
+"Solnare Security Solutions has worked closely with Thrust Electronics and the Air Force Special Operations Unit, plus of course American security services, both military and governmental, as in the Central Investigation Section (CIS), to develop a solution to this problem.
+Together, and especially over the last three months since we were initially made aware of the situation and brought on board as a partner in this specific operation, we have developed what we believe will be a workable scenario, with a number of alternate inbuilt contingencies should various elements not go according to plan.
 Our ultimate goal is clear."

-Matt stopped for a moment and reached down to take a sip of water from a flask on the table next to him.
+Matt stops for a moment and reaches down to take a sip of water from a flask on the table next to him.

 "As you all know, last December we were informed that approximately twenty foreign staff - Chinese and Taiwanese - from the firm of Reilly Superconductors were booked into a conference in Shanghai, China, on the weekend of 8-9 March this year.
-The information received was that this was actually part of a conspiracy to defect en mass to China, taking with them their families, the knowledge, and a secret cargo of the latest superconductor chips developed by Reilly.
+The information received was that this was actually part of a conspiracy to defect en mass to China, taking with them their families, the knowledge they had acquired whilst employed by Reilly, and a secret cargo of their latest superconductor chips.
 We do not know if they are going of their own volition, or if the Chinese Communist government has threatened them with reprisal actions against families back home, as is often the case."

-"Here, here," shouted Senator Jackman, whilst Headland and McLeod shared knowing glances.
+"Here, here," shouts Senator Jackman, whilst Headland and McLeod share knowing glances.

 "Excuse me, Mr Rogers.
-How many?" queried Senator Jackman.
+How many defectors are we talking about?" queries Senator Jackman.

-"Eight, as far as I am aware," responded Matt.
-"Their fellow workers are usually told that they have been transferred to other facilities, or decided to return home.
+"Eight have been removed, as far as I am aware, whilst twenty remain," responds Matt.
+"The fellow workers of the eight are told that they have been transferred to other facilities, or decided to return home.
 But we suspect they have gleaned the truth - that they have been imprisoned, or eliminated."

 "The government and military have been working closely with Reilly's following a recent breakthrough in the production of superconductive computer chips.
 We cannot let China get their hands on them, or the staff responsible for their development.
 As a result, we are forced to take what many would consider extreme action."

-"What do you propose?" asked Jackman, who had not previously been briefed on the precise details of the operation.
+"What do you propose?" asks Jackman, who has not been briefed on the precise details of the operation.

 "Unfortunately, and as I indicated at the start of this presentation, there are only two solutions available to us.
 One would be to incarcerate all the scientists and engineers, and any co-conspirators that we can identify.
 This would be a massive task, as the network of Chinese spies in this country is immense, and the Communist Party support mechanisms are very sophisticated.
 Such an action would create a political scandal and media frenzy, involving Taiwan as well, and nobody wants that.
-The other solution is to deal with the issue and the parties involved with extreme prejudice."
+It would not sold the problem, as China would continue to find and develop defectors.
+The other solution is to deal with the issue and the parties involved with extreme prejudice, and to teach China a lesson."

-"As previously discussed, Colonel, Solnare recommends the latter course of action," responded Matt.
-"Namely, the disappearance of the airplane along with all those on board, numbering what we believe will be some 240+ passengers and crew."
+"As previously discussed, Colonel, Solnare recommends the latter course of action," responds Matt.
+"Namely, the disappearance of the airplane along with those on board, numbering what we believe will be some 240+ passengers and crew.
+We will, however, attempt to save the defectors and return them to Reilly in order to continue their work.
+They are a valuable asset."

-The room was silent.
-Matt took a deep breath and another drink from his flask.
+The room is silent.
+Matt takes another a deep breath and drink from his flask.

-"Will there be American citizens on board," asked Jackman.
+"Will there be American citizens on board?" quizzes Jackman.

-Matt clicked on the computer and a flow chart appeared on the screen behind him.
+Matt clicks on the computer and a flow chart appears on the screen behind him.

 "We also need to ensure that their secret cargo of superconducting chips is loaded, as planned by the group.
 In other words, we need to assist with the implementation of the defection, and ensure that there is no suspicion on their part of our knowledge or involvement in any of this."

-"Yes sir," responded Matt.
+"Yes sir," responds Matt.
 "The special branch of the CIS which has been dealing with Reilly security issues has developed a deep mole.
 As a result, and in regards to this specific project, we have been able to maintain distance from the conspiring employees whilst keeping tabs on their activities.
-Those who know the precise details of the present operation have been kept to a minimum, and aspects of it have been, and will be, compartmentalised to ensure that apart from those in this room and the security forces, few others, will have a comprehensive overview of what is taking place.
-I will go on....."
+Those who know the precise details of the present operation have been kept to a minimum, and aspects of it have been, and will be, compartmentalised to ensure that apart from those in this room and the security forces, few others will have a comprehensive overview of what is taking place."

-"In addition to the secret cargo of superconductor chips, and thanks to assistance from Mr. McLeod and Thrust Electronics, there will be an additional cargo on the plane in the form of a palette of lithium ion batteries.
-These batteries, which contain certain faults by design, making them susceptible to spontaneous combustion when knocked or subject to extreme heat, will be wired up to ignition devices.
-This will ensure that they undergo a chain reaction resulting in their delayed explosive detonation, ignition and toxic emission for a period of some 2-4 hours whilst the plane is in the air.
-They will act like a conga line of dominoes, going off one after the other."
+"In addition to the secret cargo of superconductor chips placed on board by the defectors, here will be an additional cargo in the form of two palettes of specially prepared lithium ion batteries.
+Thanks to assistance from Mr. McLeod and Thrust Electronics for that.
+These batteries are susceptible to toxic combustion and will be wired up to staged ignition devices.
+This will ensure that they undergo a chain reaction resulting in their delayed explosive detonation, ignition and toxic emission for a period of some 2-4 hours whilst the plane is in the air."

-Matt briefly presented a strained smiled when referring to the analogy, but quickly returned to a wondering frown when he remembered the impact these fires would have for those on board.
-Senator Jackman was already wearing a similar expression of concern following realisation of the likely loss of life.
+Matt briefly presented a strained smiled when recalling the impact these fires will have for those on board.
+Senator Jackman was already wearing a similar expression of concern following realisation of the proposed loss of life.

 "The flammable cargo will provide us with a number of useful outcomes.
 Each individual fire will be virtually impossible to put out with the standard fire fighting equipment on board the plane.
-The heat of the flame will also have a physical impact upon the electrical wiring and some structural elements within and or adjacent to the cargo bay, with the palette placed in close proximity to that wiring hub.
-This will hopefully knock out all outside communication with the plane, and impact upon its radar signature.
-Significantly, the emission of toxic fumes will likely lead to the death of all on board - passengers and crew - within the first hour of the fires, despite dispersal of heat and smoke out of the lower rear air ducts and the short-term availability of oxygen masks.
+The heat of the flames will also have a physical impact upon the electrical wiring and some structural elements within, and adjacent to, the cargo bay.
+The palettes will be placed in close proximity to the wiring hub.
+We will also silence the plane, temporarily knocking out all outside communication with the plane, and impact upon its radar signature.
+Significantly, the emission of toxic fumes will likely lead to the death of those on board - passengers and crew - within the first hour of the fires, despite dispersal of heat and smoke out of the lower rear air ducts and the short-term availability of oxygen masks.
 The toxic fumes will quickly spread into the cockpit and passenger cabin areas.
 The pilots may last twice that period of survival, due to extra oxygen tanks feeding into the cockpit.
-Nevertheless, they will eventually succumb."
+Nevertheless, they will eventually succumb.
+Only those on board who we will provide with special breathing apparatus will survive.
+As noted, this will only be the defectors."

-"But won't this cause the plane to crash into the ocean, or on land, and leave a vast debris trail which will contain incriminating evidence?" asked Senator Jackman.
+"But won't this cause the plane to crash into the ocean, or on land, and leave a vast debris trail which will contain incriminating evidence?" asks Senator Jackman.

-"Not at all," responded McLeod.
-"The battery fires will have a devastating impact for those on board, due to the toxicity of the emission, and likely knock out some communications.
+"Not at all," responds McLeod.
+"The battery fires will have a devastating impact for those on board, due to the toxicity of the emissions.
 But beyond this they should not cause the plane to crash.
+There may be some physical damage to the cargo bay and elements of the plane's electrical and hydraulic systems, but once we have taken control of the craft, that will not matter.
 The pilots should be able to set the autopilot as soon as they become aware of the fire.
 There may be damage to the undercarriage area near the loading bay, and landing gear as well.
-In any case, we have a contingency to forestall the option of an uncontrolled ditching in the sea or crash in a populated area," he said with a smile, looking over toward Headland.
+In any case, we have a contingency to forestall the option of an uncontrolled ditching in the sea or crash in a populated area," Matt explained with a smile, looking over toward Headland.

-Headland smiled as he finished talking, looking around the table and then up to Matt to support what he had just revealed.
+Headland smiled as he finished talking, looking around the table and then up to Matt for support in what he had just revealed.

-"Indeed," said Matt.
+"Indeed," says Matt.
 "What the Lt.
-Colonel just outlined is a crucial element of our plan."
+Colonel outlined is a crucial element of our plan."

-"We envisage the plane taking off from Kuala Lumpur around 12.40am on the 8th, flying north east towards Shanghai," said Matt.
+"We envisage the plane taking off from Kuala Lumpur around 12.40am on the 8th, flying north east towards Shanghai," says Matt.

-"It will catch fire approximately 45 minutes into the flight, whilst over the South China Sea.
-If the initial explosive ignition of the batteries is catastrophic, then it will fall into the sea, unfortunately, giving rise to a significant debris field.
-However, we do not envisage that happening."
+"Upon commencement of the staged detonation of the batteries, it will catch fire approximately 45 minutes into the flight, whilst over the South China Sea.
+There will only be minor explosive ignition of the batteries, and this will not cause it to fall into the sea, thereby giving rise to a significant debris field.
+This will not happen."

-"By the time the plane reaches the Malaysia and Thailand border it will be under our control," emphasised Matt.
+"By the time the plane reaches the Malaysia and Thailand border it will be under our control," emphasises Matt.

 "Once we fly it along the border and away from any mountainous areas to the south, or populated regions, we will divert it into the Strait of Malacca.
 From there, it will fly in a north westerly direction towards the Andaman Sea and approach the Nicobar Islands.
 It will then be directed due west into the Indian Ocean.
 And here is where we meet the most interesting and, dare I say it, the most exciting part of the operation."

-"At some point - and correct me if I get any of this wrong, Colonel - from around 2.20 am we will ensure that the plane "disappears," said Matt, indicating the latter with a quotes gesture of his hands.
+Matt makes another click, and a picture of a drone appears on the screen."At some point - and correct me if I get any of this wrong, Colonel - from around 2.20 am we will ensure that the plane disappears," says Matt, indicating the latter with a quotes gesture of his hands.

-"Whilst this will provide us with comprehensive coverage, the local military authorities will have limited awareness of the exact position of the plane and its precise fate beyond this point of disappearance.
+"Whilst this will provide us with comprehensive coverage of the plane, the local military authorities will have limited awareness of its exact position and precise fate beyond the point of disappearance.
 They will not be involved in the actual operation, and it will be subject to the normal "need to know" and plausible deniability protocols."

-"The Malaysian and Thai air force will remain grounded during the night," chimed in Headland.
+"The Malaysian and Thai air force will remain grounded during the extraction of the plane," chimes in Headland.

-"The actual disappearance of the plane will be a reality shortly thereafter, as we deploy a series of special plasma-based orbs which will form a wormhole enveloping the plane.
-This will enable us to instantaneously teleport it to a site further out west into the Indian Ocean and away from prying ground based radar."
+"The actual disappearance will be a reality shortly thereafter, as we deploy a series of special plasma-based orbs which will form a wormhole enveloping the plane.
+This will enable us to instantaneously teleport it to a site further out west into the Indian Ocean near the Maldives and away from prying ground based radar."

-"How is that possible?" asked a somewhat incredulous Jackman.
+"How is that possible?" asks a somewhat incredulous Jackman.

 "Trust us.
-It is," answered Headland, once again sharing a knowing nod and wry smile with McLeod.
+It is," answers Headland, once again sharing a knowing nod and wry smile with McLeod.

-He clicked again, and a new map appeared on the screen.
+He clicks again, and a new map appears on the screen.

 "From the point of reappearance the plane will travel south west, past the Maldive Islands and on towards our secure base at Diego Garcia.
 Once there it will be landed using the automatic external pilot, or, if that is not possible due to damage to the landing gear, then it will be ditched in a shallow, near shore area.
 This would allow the onboard fire to dissipate and extinguish."

 "We hope to do this early in the morning of the 8th, around 9am, having used up most of the fuel on board to minimise the threat of fire should the plane have a less than smooth landing at Diego Garcia.
-You must realise that we plan a controlled landing there so as not to generate debris which, if ditched in the ocean, even in a shallow near shore location, would be difficult to recover and control."
+You must realise that we plan a controlled landing there so as not to generate debris which, if ditched in the ocean, even in a shallow near shore location, would be difficult to recover and control.
+Upon landing, any of those still alive on board will be hospitalised to assist and their recovery.
+The bodies of those deceased will be suitably dealt with."

-Suzie looked up at the clock on the wall.
-She rose out of her seat and hopped on stage, taking a position beside Matt.
+Suzie looks up at the clock on the wall.
+She rises out of her seat and hops on stage, taking a position beside Matt.

-"Thank you Matt, for that detailed description," she said.
+"Thank you Matt, for that detailed description," she says.

-Matt took a seat by the small table on the podium.
+Matt takes a seat by the small table on the podium.

-"As you can see," Suzie continued, "this is very much a collaborative effort with the organisations represented in this room and our security forces.
-We will also need to have the cooperation of the Malaysian government, though the amount of information we provide to them will be limited, as we cannot ensure that they will be able to maintain the necessary degree of secrecy, either close to the disappearance or beyond, when official investigations are undertaken."
+"As you can see," Suzie continues, "this is very much a collaborative effort with the organisations represented in this room and our security forces.
+We will also need to have the cooperation of the Malaysian government, though the amount of information we provide to them will be limited, as we cannot ensure that they will be able to maintain the necessary degree of secrecy, either close to the disappearance or beyond, when official investigations are called for, and undertaken.
+Once again, we have planned for the latter and will instigate a suitably distracting operation to ensure that the true fate of the plane and its passengers is not revealed."

-"Once the plane reaches Diego Garcia we will be able to dispose of the bodies, secure any superconductor chips and related documentation on board, and hide the plane prior to its ultimate dismantling and disposal.
-We do not believe anyone on board will survive, though we do have a person embedded - one of the scientists - to ensure that the plan is implemented as described and to address any unplanned contingencies.
+"Once the plane reaches Diego Garcia we will be able to secure any superconductor chips and related documentation on board, and hide the plane prior to its ultimate dismantling and disposal.
+We have a person embedded - one of the scientists - to ensure that the plan is implemented as described and to address any unplanned contingencies.
 He is aware of the danger, and we will do our best to provide him with the necessary equipment to survive the toxic fumes emanating from the battery fire, though that is not a certainty, and he knows that," said Suzie, trailing off.
 "Any questions?"

-"There will be no witnesses, then?" asked Senator Jackman.
+"There will be no witnesses, then?" askes Senator Jackman.

-"No, none," she answered, "apart from our own people, and some of the military personnel at Diego Garcia."
+"No, none," she answers, "apart from our own people, some of the military personnel at Diego Garcia, and the defectors we are able to save."

 "I should also point out that we have a detailed contingency plan to ensure that those who go looking for the plane over the following months and years do not head to Diego Garcia."

-Suzie pointed to the map on the screen.
+Headland laughs loudly, as Suzie points to the map on the screen.

 "As you can see from the "possible route" arrow on the map, we will be working with a satellite firm to provide data to the Malaysian and Australian governments which will suggest to them, to the public at large, and to any amateur sleuths, that the plane crashed into the deep ocean off the west coast of Australia, a long way from Diego Garcia."

 With that, Lt.
-Col. Headland rose from his seat.
+Col. Headland rises from his seat.

-With that, Matt packed up his papers, turned off his laptop, and with a quick strained smile to the three men remaining at the large table, followed Suzie out of the room with some haste.
+With that, Matt packs up his papers, turns off his laptop, and with a quick strained smile to the three men remaining at the large table, follows Suzie out of the room with some haste.

-He was aware that with just a couple of weeks to go, all that was needed was the final OK from the people in the room.
+He is aware that with just a couple of weeks to go, all that is needed is the final OK from the people in the room.
 Those above Lt.
 Col. Headland had already provided the necessary permission to do "whatever it takes" to ensure that the defectors were dealt with, their papers and chip samples secured or destroyed, and any collateral damage, as for example in regard to the passengers and crew on board and the plane itself, were dealt with so as to deny discovery.

-"We did well," he quipped to Suzie as they walked down the long corridor to their car.
+"We did well," he quips to Suzie as they walk down the long corridor to their car.

 -----------------------